The most ridiculous claim in Donald Trump's statement criticizing Mitch McConnell | ExBulletin

 Trump appears to be citing a May 2020 poll for term limits in the United States that showed McGrath was 41% to 40% for McConnell.
 But it is the only survey carried out over the entire race that has shown it still close.
 McConnell’s odds of winning the race never fell below 93% in the 538 projections.
 He ended up winning by almost 20 points, the second-largest margin of victory in six terms.

 The idea that Trump somehow “saved” McConnell in the 2020 competition is, in a nutshell, laughable.
-“I personally showed a Trump poll in the Oval Office that had @Team_Mitch up 20 points,” tweeted Kevin McLaughlin, who led the Republican National Senate Committee in the 2020 cycle, Tuesday night.
+“I personally showed the Trump poll in the Oval Office that had @Team_Mitch up 20 points,” tweeted Kevin McLaughlin, who headed the Republican National Senate Committee in the 2020 cycle, Tuesday night.
 “He knows it’s not true.

 Now let’s move on to Trump’s other major argument – that he “single-handedly” saved eight Senate seats in the 2020 election.
 Assuming that he mistakenly counts the McConnell race as a race he saved, what are the other seven?